Kurd militants end hunger strike in Turkey, deal seen

 "A delegation went to Imrali on three occasions.
 A senior MIT official joined one of these visits and Ocalan's intervention was sought to end the hunger strike," the liberal daily Radikal said.
 It did not identify its sources.

 Fighting between the PKK and Turkish forces surged over the summer.
-Ankara has linked the renewed hostilities to the conflict in neighbouring Syria and accused Syrian President Bashar al-Assad of arming the PKK.
+Ankara has linked the renewed hostilities to the conflict in neighboring Syria and accused Syrian President Bashar al-Assad of arming the PKK.

-In the latest violence, five Turkish soldiers were killed in clashes with PKK fighters in Hakkari province near the border with Iraq on Sunday, the local governor's office said.
-Four PKK militants were killed, two surrendered and one wounded militant was captured.
+In the latest violence, five Turkish soldiers were killed in clashes with PKK fighters in Hakkari province near the border with Iraq on Sunday, security sources told Reuters.

 MOST DEMANDS NOT MET